 Eight tips to get to a 100 Sleep Fitness Score

 With the lens of Sleep Fitness, we turn sleep into something that is not only measurable, but also actionable and achievable.
-Apart from focussing on the 4 key factors that influence Sleep Fitness Score, there are certain other actions that will help you become sleep fit.
+Apart from focusing on the 4 key factors that influence Sleep Fitness Score, there are certain other actions that will help you become sleep fit.
 Here are 8 tips to help you get a perfect Sleep Fitness Score.

 Tip #1 – Sleep cooler